Puotek/ts3connect/README.md

 Redirect links are required for Arma 3, but also have the bonus of mentioning the requirement of installing `ts3connect.reg`.

-To convert a direct protocol link to a github redirect one, you simply replace the `...` in the link below with your direct protocol link. `ts3connect://` is optional and can be removed here.
+To convert a direct protocol link to a GitHub redirect one, you simply replace the `...` in the link below with your direct protocol link. `ts3connect://` is optional and can be removed here.
 ```
 https://puotek.github.io/ts3connect/#...
 ```